Classic FM (UK): Other media

-Jazz on Classic FM
+Jazz

 On 25 December 2006, Classic FM opened "theJazz", a station devoted to jazz music.
 The station closed in March 2008, and Classic FM itself then took on the broadcasting of a jazz programme every night between midnight and 02:00, until September 2008.

+Spin Off Stations

+On 9 September 2024, it was announced that Classic FM would receive spin-off stations They were launched on 12 September 2024.
+Both stations have no presenters and runs a 24/7 automated output.